camunda/camunda-docs-manual/content/user-guide/process-engine/authorization-service.md

 When permission is granted to a Historic Task, you can use the following queries to retrieve the entities related to the Historic Task:

 * Historic Task Instance Query
 * Historic Variable Instance Query
 * Historic Detail Query
+* Identity Link Log Query

+### Historic Process Instance Permissions

+When permission is granted to a Historic Process Instance, you can use the following queries to retrieve the entities related to the Historic Process Instance:

+* Historic Process Instance Query
+* Historic Activity Instance Query
+* Historic Task Instance Query
+* Historic Variable Instance Query
+* Historic Detail Query